The Foundation at Bethany

 We are called to serve.
 Love God and love your neighbor.
 Mark 12:30-31

-Following a costly but necessary COVID-19 response this year, The Foundation at Bethany (TFAB) is more critical now than ever.
+Following a costly but necessary COVID-19 response in 2020 and beyond, The Foundation at Bethany (TFAB) is more critical now than ever.
 In partnership with you, our donor family, we are advancing our Belief that “We are Called to Serve” and that we collectively can do more by securing charitable support to enhance the lives of persons served by Bethany—at The Lodge at Bethany and The Cottages at Bethany.

 Originally The Bethany Trust started as a way to perpetuate and express gratitude for a place like Bethany.
 TFAB became the successor organization that endeavors to offer additional programs and services without placing undue burdens financially on Residents and their families.
 TFAB is a 501(c)(3) organization that secures philanthropic support to enhance the quality of life for Residents and Families served by The Lodge at Bethany and/or The Cottages at Bethany.
 [The Foundation at Bethany Tax ID: 58-248956]